terraform-google-modules/terraform-example-foundation/4-projects/README.md

 1. Obtain the values for the `perimeter_name` for each environment variable by running `gcloud access-context-manager perimeters list --policy ACCESS_CONTEXT_MANAGER_POLICY_ID --format="value(name)"`.

 **Troubleshooting:**
-If your user does not have access to run the commands above and you are in the organization admins group, you can append `--impersonate-service-account=org-terraform@<SEED_PROJECT_ID>.iam.gserviceaccount.com` to run the command as the terraform service account.
+If your user does not have access to run the commands above, and you are in the organization admins group, you can append `--impersonate-service-account=org-terraform@<SEED_PROJECT_ID>.iam.gserviceaccount.com` to run the command as the terraform service account.

-**Note:** If you have more then one service perimeter for each environment you can also get the values from the `restricted_service_perimeter_name` output from each of the`3-networks` environments.
+**Note:** If you have more than one service perimeter for each environment you can also get the values from the `restricted_service_perimeter_name` output from each of the`3-networks` environments.

 If you are using Cloud Build you can also search for the values in the outputs in the build logs: